Skip to main content

 The method hasAbstractMethods is defined on Behavior and Metaclass in Pharo.
 By sending the hasAbstractMethods to a class return a boolean value telling us whether the class is abstract or not.
 We recall that an abstract class in Smalltalk is a class that defines or inherits at least one abstract method (i.e., which contains self subclassResponsibility).

-This page titled 11.6: Colored Shapes is shared under a CC BY-SA 3.0 license and was authored, remixed, and/or curated by Alexandre Bergel, Damien Cassou, Stéphane Ducasse, Jannik Laval (Square Bracket Associates) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 11.6: Colored Shapes is shared under a CC BY-SA 3.0 license and was authored, remixed, and/or curated by Alexandre Bergel, Damien Cassou, Stéphane Ducasse, Jannik Laval (Square Bracket Associates) via source content that was edited to the style and standards of the LibreTexts platform.